AlecAivazis/alt-responsive/README.md

 ## Why Use a Flux Store for Responsive Behavior?

 There are many solutions for cleanly handling responsive designs in React applications.
-One common paradigm is to wrap a given component in another which is responsible for handling the behavior.
-While this at first seems good and the "react way", it quickly leads to a lot of boilerplate code in a single component.
-Also, depending on the implementation, it is possible that many copies of the responsive container would create many different `resize` handlers.
+One common approach is to wrap a component in another component which is responsible for handling the behavior and passing the information down as a prop.
+While this at first seems good and the "react way", as the behavior gets more complicated, this quickly leads to a lot of boilerplate code in a single component.
+Also, depending on the implementation, it is possible that many copies of the responsive wrapper would create many different `resize` handlers.

 Using a flux store not only reduces the overall noise in a component, but also guarantees that only a single event listener is waiting for resize.